 Walk a fulfilling career path in holistic care

-- 6 start dates per year - and no wait list!
+- 6 start dates per year - with no wait list! - finish in 24 months

 - Transfer up to 9 approved credit hours

 - 100% online coursework with 540 clinical hours across the lifespan

 - 180-hour, 16-week immersion experience to prepare for your first job